Beth106/Practice/README.md

   - Sub bullet
   - Second sub bullet

-Using tabs
+Using tabs doesn't work

 - Thing one
 - Thing two
 	- Thing 2a

+A numbered list uses numbers
+1. My list
+2. This is second item
+    This is still part of 2

+    This is not

+Can start a list anywhere

+3. List item
+    - Second list item

 For tables use
 | foo | bar |